stayallive/wp-sentry/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within WordPress Sentry (wp-sentry), please send an e-mail to Alex Bouma at me@alexbouma.me.
+If you discover a security vulnerability within WordPress Sentry (wp-sentry), please send an e-mail to Alex Bouma at `alex+security@bouma.me`.
 All security vulnerabilities will be swiftly addressed.

 ## License